prettydiff/share-file-systems/documentation/library_list.md

    - **[../lib/terminal/server/message.ts](../lib/terminal/server/message.ts)**                                     - Process and send text messages.
    - **[../lib/terminal/server/methodGET.ts](../lib/terminal/server/methodGET.ts)**                                 - The library for handling all traffic related to HTTP requests with method GET.
    - **[../lib/terminal/server/methodPOST.ts](../lib/terminal/server/methodPOST.ts)**                               - The library for handling all traffic related to HTTP requests with method POST.
-   - **[../lib/terminal/server/readOnly.ts](../lib/terminal/server/readOnly.ts)**                                   - A library that stands before fileService.js to determine if the request for a remote resource is read only and then restrict access as a result.
    - **[../lib/terminal/server/response.ts](../lib/terminal/server/response.ts)**                                   - A uniform means of handling HTTP responses.
    - **[../lib/terminal/server/serverVars.ts](../lib/terminal/server/serverVars.ts)**                               - A library of variables globally available for all server related tasks.
    - **[../lib/terminal/server/serverWatch.ts](../lib/terminal/server/serverWatch.ts)**                             - A library that establishes a file system watch respective to the application itself.